 Yet my research is not restricted to this locality only.
 It is as global as the war it investigates.
 With support from the Bank of Sweden Tercentenary Foundation, a recent project of mine investigated violent conflict in emerging global realities, with the aim to develop an analytical framework that can advance our understanding of the global travels of war, made manifest in life stories and lived experiences.
 An open access article from this project published in Current Anthopology can be accessed here.

-As a steering committee member of the Engaging Vulnerability research program at Uppsala University, I will chart vulnerability and resourcefulness as qualities that are differentially distributed.
+As an advisory board member of the Engaging Vulnerability research program at Uppsala University, I will chart vulnerability and resourcefulness as qualities that are differentially distributed.
 I will document contexts and relations that make some beings (human and non-human) and some things more vulnerable than others, in times of both war and peace, and examine what this mean in terms of ethical engagement and practical response.
 I am also interested in theoretical approaches to vulnerability and resourcefulness that can help complement wide-spread yet one-dimensional and damaging stories of suffering and loss.

 I am the author of Living with Bad Surroundings: War, History, and Everyday Moments in Northern Uganda (Duke University Press, 2008), for which I received the distinguished Margaret Mead Award, offered jointly by the American Anthropological Association and the Society for Applied Anthropology.
 Read/download here.